-During the spring assessment window, the student's username and password are available in Educator Portal in the Test Management section.
-Select the Test Ticket in the Test Ticket column.
+During the spring assessment window, the student's username and password are available in the Test Management section of Educator Portal.
+Select the Test Ticket in the column beside where the TIP is accessed.

-Hint: Step-by-step directions on how to access a student's username and password before the opening of the instructionally embedded assessment window are described in detail in the View Student Username and Password section in the EDUCATOR PORTAL USER GUIDE.
+HINT: Step-by-step directions on how to access a student's Test Ticket are described in detail in the View Student Username and Password section in the Educator Portal User Guide.
+Also, a short video, Test Tickets and TIPs in the Spring Window, provides helpful visual guidance.

-Before the test administrator can access the student's username and password, two requirements must be met:
+Before the test administrator can assess the student's Test Ticket or TIP in Test Management, three requirements must be met:

-- 1. The test administrator must successfully pass the Required Test Administrator Training. - 2.
-The student must be rostered to the test administrator.
+- 1) The test administrator must successfully pass the Required Test Administrator Training. - 2) The student must be rostered to the test administrator. - 3) The student's First Contact Survey must be submitted.